bonitasoft/bonita-doc/md/jboss-bundle.md

 # JBoss bundle

-The JBoss bundle is a zip archive that contains the Red Hat JBoss JEE application server packaged with Bonita BPM web application and Bonita configuration folder (known as var\_bonita\_home).
+The JBoss bundle is a zip archive that contains the Red Hat JBoss JEE application server packaged with Bonita BPM web application and Bonita configuration folder (known as {{ var\_bonita\_home }}).
 The JBoss bundle is a regular zip archive based on the JBoss zip distribution.

 There are three stages to installing the JBoss bundle: